-This meat replacement holds its own against the kidney beans and rich pumpkin and tomato gravy, and the liquid smoke makes it taste so meaty, you may have to eat a second bowl to make sure it’s vegetarian.
+This meat replacement holds its own against the kidney beans and rich pumpkin and tomato gravy, and the liquid smoke makes it taste so meaty, you may have to eat a second bowl to make sure it’s really plant-based.

 Tempeh is no stranger to Southeast Asian flavors, so it fits right in with the coconut milk, turmeric, and curry powder in this fragrant dish.
-With kale also in the mix, it works well as a hearty soup, but it’s ideal ladled over steamed rice.
+With kale also in the mix, it works well as a hearty soup, but it’s ideal when ladled over steamed rice.

-The stuffing in stuffed peppers is usually some version of ground beef and rice, but this recipe turns tradition on its head in several ways: Tempeh takes the place of the meat, and pulsed cauliflower slashes the carb count.
+The stuffing in stuffed peppers is usually some version of ground beef and rice, but this recipe turns tradition on its head in several ways: Tempeh takes the place of the meat and pulsed cauliflower slashes the carb count.